brdtrpp/toolkit.2/README.md

 2. Create Usable SQL Tables
 3. Migrate to SQL
 ## 7. Roles
+1. Company Admin
+    1. Add remove operators and editors
+    2. “Remove” processes (store all processes for later)
+2. Operator
+    1. Can edit and insert Processes
+    2. Cannot delete ANYTHING
+3. Editors/Suppliers
+    1. Can only update current templates
+4. The layout of Company/User/Processes Interaction
+    1. Company has many users
+    2. Processes have one Company
+    3. Company has many Processes
+    4. User can edit or add Processes
+    5. Company is created once by signup
+    6. Role(Admin) can edit Company
 ## 8. Usability
+1. Calendar Edits for all dates
 ## 9. Different language capability - enabled not necessarily executed
+1. I18n implementation for major and minor conventions
 ## 10. Reports
+1. Create templates for reports
+2. Must have our logo at the bottom
+3. Timestamped and CreatedBy “username”
 ## 11. Import/Export Functions
+1. Save Processes to an external device
+2. Import Saved Processes
 ## 12. Applications (Handled with Cordova and Electron)
+1.	iOS
+2. Android
+3. Linux
+4. Windows
+5. Mac
 ## 13. Pricing Structure
+1. Create Owner’s Admin Panel for Joe
+    1. Create special pricing (intergrate with Stripe)
+    2. Create Resellers Accounts